plotdb/datadom/doc/plugin.md

 ## Workflow

+ - deserializing
    - datadom worker
      - detecting `custom` node type `D`.
-   - create a placeholder node `N`
+     ? create a placeholder node `N`
      - deserialize `D.child`, append them into `N`.
      - deserialize `D.plug` to a list of node `PS`.
        - `plug` serves the purpose similar to `slot` in HTML5's Custom Element.
-   - based on plugins' `test` method, find the first matched plugins, say `P`.
+     - find matched plugin `P` based on plugin's `name` / `version` and JSON's `plugin` field.
      - deserialize `D` with `P.deserialize`, with following input:
        - `N` - root of the priori-deserialized children.
        - `D` - current data node
        - `PS` - list of plugs
-     - a window object, for working in nodejs.
    - plugin deserializer
+     - prepare DOM.
+If need, link it with a helper object for storing in-element data.
+       - it depends on plugin about how `N`, `PS` is handled, and how `D` is stored.
+     - return value:
        - return Element - synchronously return an element `N'` representing current data node.
-     - `N` then be replaced by `N'` in the DOM tree, if `N` != `N'`
+         - `N` is then replaced by `N'` in DOM tree if `N` != `N'`
        - return Promise - asynchronously return an element `N'` representing current data node.
          - `N` then be replaced by `N'` in the DOM tree, if `N` != `N'`
          - `.. loading ..` shown in `N` before promise resolved.
        - return Object - expect both an element and a promise is returned in object like `{node, promise}`.
        - otherwise - error.
    - datadom worker
-   - add attr `dd-plugin` to Node ( `N` & `N'` ) with value `plugin.id`
+     - add attr `dd-plugin` to Node ( `N` & `N'` ) with value `plugin.name`@`plugin.version`
        - for identifying custom Node
        - it depends on plugins how to keep additional data for, such as, `data` field or other information.
        - this also means that plugin must return a node supporting `setAttribute` method.

 ## Specification